Peace through Exceptional Wisdom and Compassion

 Please join us for this interactive online Forum hosted by Jonathan F.P.
 Rose, Co-founder of the Garrison Institute, in conversation with the Reverend Dr. Cynthia Bourgeault.
 This event promises to peel back the layers of one of the most innovative contemplative thinkers of our time.
 In “Thomas Keating: The Making of a Modern Christian Mythic”, Cynthia Bourgeault offers an intimate and groundbreaking portrait of a spiritual master who transcended traditional boundaries and reimagined the contemplative landscape.

-Dharma is a concept that underlies Buddhist and Hindu practice.
-It provides guidance on how to navigate the world – whether you’re meditating under a tree or trying to create an ethical life in the 21st century.
-Over 3 virtual sessions, we examine how Indian thought traditions have understood dharma in the original texts and how much of this is practical in a modern context.
-We begin with an overview of dharma and then move on to look at the texts that defined it.
-We examine the applicability of dharmic ideas in the here-and-now before discussing dharma and the greatest issue facing us all – environmental change.
+Over 3 virtual sessions, we will examine how Indian thought traditions have understood dharma in the original texts and how much of this is practical in a modern context.
+Beginning with an overview of dharma, we will examine the applicability of dharmic ideas in the here-and-now before discussing dharma and the greatest issue facing us all – environmental change.